 We have recently acquired a new Cider Press!
 It is here ready to crush the juice right out of your summer and fall apple harvests.
 Get Pumped!
 AND, in light of having the new press, we are doing something new this year!
 This summer and fall we will be making the press available here at the Tool Library for walk-in pressings.
 That’s right!
-Come on over any Saturday, starting in August, and bring your apples and your growlers and jars and jugs and such,
+Come on over any Saturday or Sunday , starting in August and going through the harvest season, and bring your apples and your growlers and jars and jugs and such,

 and get your press on!

 CONATINERS FOR CIDER (14lbs of apples = roughly 1 gallon of cider.)

 CONTAINERS FOR MASH (trash bags, or 5 gallon buckets work.)

 … all mash must be taken off site

 RESERVOIR (under 10″ tall- as taller will not fit under press)